wp-plugins/wp-jquery-lightbox/readme.txt

 Lastly:
 1. Disable all other plugins, one at a time.
 Try the lightbox between each.
 1. Revert to the default theme.
 Did it help?
 Fix your theme.
+1. Search the forums for similar symptoms.

 Still have problems?
-Post a link and describe what issue you're having.
+Post a link and describe what issue you're having, and tell us what of these steps you've already tried.

 == Changelog ==
 = 1.4 (2013-02-02) =